InRe-Dan/obj-renderer/readme.md

   - Convolution application: Blurring, sharpening, Sobel filters
   - Black and White filters with correction for human vision
   - Compositing, to be used in conjunction with edge detection to create outlines
-  - Arbitrary linear upscaling (Downscaling not included.)
+  - Arbitrary nearest-neighbour upscaling (Downscaling not included.)
     - Consequently, a fairly flexible resolution system
 - Light quantization for less realistic renders in `vecutil.cpp:quantize`
 - Light location approximations, which are toggleable in release